lhr-solar/Controls/README.md

 # Controls
 This repository contains all code related to Longhorn Racing Solar's Controls System

+## Documentation
+Controls documentation is hosted on [Read the Docs](https://controls-docs.readthedocs.io/en/latest/).
+Make sure to update the documentation as new features are implemented.
+The link always points to the most up-to-date docs i.e. whatever is on the master branch.

 ## Setup
 There is currently one option to develop the Controls system.
 This option is to use a terminal in a linux environment to build and flash the program.